microsoft/OHDSIonAzure/docs/PrepareSyntheticOMOP.md

 ## Overview

-The purpose of this document is to guide you thru the process of creating a synthetic OMOP CDM database.
+The purpose of this document is to guide you through the process of creating a synthetic OMOP CDM database.

 ## Follow these steps